amirrazmjoo/amirrazmjoo.github.io/_pages/about.md

 (2024/09) Our paper <a href="https://openreview.net/forum?id=yNQu9zqx6X&referrer=%5Bthe%20profile%20of%20Teng%20Xue%5D(%2Fprofile%3Fid%3D~Teng_Xue1)"> Robust Manipulation Primitive Learning via Domain Contraction </a> is accepted to Conference on Robot Learning (CoRL), 2024! -->

 <p>
-  (2024/10) I will join Honda Research Institute Europe to conduct an internship for 6 months under the supervision of Dr. Michael Gienger and Dr. Fan Zhang.
+(2024/10) I will be joining Honda Research Institute Europe for a six-month internship, working under the supervision of Dr. Michael Gienger and Dr. Fan Zhang.
 </p>

 <p>